jeffersonrodrigues343/jeffersonrodrigues343/README.md

-# Hello, I'm Jefferson
+<title> Hello, I'm Jefferson </title>

-<h1> I'm a student of *Systems Analysis and Development*, currently strengthening the foundations that will make me a junior developer. </h1>
+   I'm a student of *Systems Analysis and Development*, currently strengthening the foundations that will make me a junior developer.<br>

-<h2> - Driven by curiosity to understand the logic behind code and transform it into something useful and beautiful. </h2>
+- Driven by curiosity to understand the logic behind code and transform it into something useful and beautiful.<br>

-<h3>- Learning is building, making mistakes, and debugging. </h3>
+- Learning is building, making mistakes, and debugging. <br>

+# I know / learning